cyberbotics/webots/docs/guide/robotis-op2.md

 For more information on the use of all of these sensors/actuators refer to the [Reference Manual](http://www.cyberbotics.com/reference) of Webots.

+#### Self Collision

 The physical model is very realistic and self collision check is available.
 To activate the self collision expand the ROBOTIS OP2 node in the scene tree and set `selfCollision` field to `true`.
 Use the self collision check only if you need it, because it is an expensive computation feature and can therefore significantly slow down the simulation speed.

+#### Backlash

+It is possible to model the effect of backlash present in the motors by setting the `backlash` field to `true`.
+Doing so will add a backlash of 0.01 [rad] to every joint in the robot.
+The modeling of this effect is achieved by replacing the existing joints with [HingeJointWithBacklash](hinge-joint-with-backlash.md) which effectively doubles their number.
+Additionally, for the correct enforcing of this effect, the value of the `basicTimestep` in [WorldInfo](../reference/worldinfo.md) should probably be set to a smaller value when enabling the backlash.
+For these reasons, activating this option is computationally expensive and will significantly slow down the simulation speed.

 ### Non-Simulated Devices